-Pledges and Accounts Receivable
+Pledges Receivable

-Pledges receivable (see Note 6) consist of grants and contributions committed for various NEHGS programs.
-Pledges are recorded at their net present value using discount rates ranging between 3.38% and 3.53% as deemed appropriate by management.
+Pledges receivable consist of grants and contributions committed for various NEHGS programs.
+Pledges are recorded at their net present value using discount rates ranging between 3.27% and 4.35%, as deemed appropriate by management.
+An allowance for potentially uncollectible pledges is provided based upon management's judgment of expected defaults.
+The determination includes such factors as prior collection history, length of time outstanding, type of contribution, and nature of fundraising activities.
+See Note 6 for the allowance for potentially uncollectible pledges receivable.